intuit/lean-schema/README.md

 ### Sure, but what does this **do**?
 It takes a set of GraphQL Queries and a GraphQL Schema as input and produces a much **smaller** Lean Schema.

-**Any** application/service/library/widget that uses the full Intuit Schema can benefit.
-Here's a real-life benefit for the Intuit QuickBooks Self-Employed Mobile iOS App:
+**Any** application/service/library/widget that uses the a large GraphQL Schema can benefit.
+Here's a real-life example for the Intuit QuickBooks Self-Employed Mobile iOS App:
 ```
 GraphQL Query folder size:
 Full Schema : 7.1 MB